Kwenta/smart-margin-integrations/README.md

 You can read more about Smart Margin in [Kwenta DOCS](https://docs.kwenta.io/using-kwenta/smart-margin).

-### How i can get my smart margin account address?
+### How I can get my smart margin account address?

 1. Go to Smart Margin Factory in explorer.
 [Optimism mainnet](https://optimistic.etherscan.io/address/0x8234f990b149ae59416dc260305e565e5dafeb54#readContract), [Optimism Goerli]()
 2. Open **Read Contract** tab and call `getAccountsOwnedBy` function with your wallet address as an argument.

 ![getAccountsOwnedBy](./assets/get-smart-margin.jpeg?raw=true)

-### How i can add a delegate to my smart margin account?
+### How I can add a delegate to my smart margin account?

 1. Go to Smart Margin account in explorer (you can find it in [Smart Margin Factory](#how-i-can-get-my-smart-margin-account-address)).
 2. If your contract doesn't have methods, you need to open tab **Code** and Click on **More Options** and select **Is this a proxy?** to confirm and enable the "Read as Proxy" & "Write as Proxy" tabs.